casper-network/docs-1.5.X/source/docs/casper/developers/cli/calling-contracts.md

 ```

 The arguments of interest are:

 -   `session-package-name` - Name of the stored package to be called as the session
--   `session-entry-point` - Name of the method that will be used when calling the session contract
+-   `session-entry-point` - Name of the entry-point that will be used when calling the session contract
 -   `session-version` - Version of the called session contract.
 The latest will be used by default

 **Example 1 - Specifying the package name and version number:**

 This example calls the entry point "counter-inc" as part of the contract package name "counter_package_name", version 1, without any runtime arguments.

 You should have previously created the contract by using [new_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_contract.html), and provided the contract package name as the `hash_name` argument of `new_contract`.